hollowdll/hakjdb/docs/api.md

 # API

-The kvdb API uses gRPC.
-You need a gRPC client to connect to the server.
-All requests to the server are made with Remote Procedure Calls.
+The kvdb server API is implemented with gRPC and defined with Protocol Buffers.
+HTTP/2 is needed in the connections.
+Requests are made with RPCs (Remote Procedure Calls).
+Connections require a gRPC client.

 The protobuf gRPC service definitions are in the `proto/kvdbserverpb/` directory.
 This directory contains all the .proto files needed for a gRPC client.